NEW

-As the COVID-19 vaccine is introduced, many people have questions about development, safety, access, cost, and other common concerns.
+As the COVID-19 vaccines are introduced, many people have questions about development, safety, access, cost, and other common concerns.
 This page provides information about what scientists do and do not know yet about the vaccines, drawing from the World Health Organization, the United States Centers for Disease Control and Prevention, and other trusted sources.
 Some of this language is used word for word, and other language is paraphrased.
 We would like to acknowledge the hard work of these organizations in compiling this information.

 Getting vaccinated is one of many steps you can take to protect yourself and others from COVID-19.
 Other recommendations including the use of face masks, distancing and washing hands should continue to be followed to reduce your chance of being exposed to the virus or spreading it to others.